 Currently, the server uses the built-in BMLT codes, plus a few additional ones that have been requested.
-We also replaced the former GL code with three.
-Here are the three codes for GL meetings:
+We also replaced the former GL code with four.
+Here are the various codes for GL meetings:

 |Lesbian, gay, bisexual, transgender, questioning, and allies.